List of God of War characters: Concept and creation

 When designing Ares, Charlie Wen was advised that the character should be 90% elemental and 5–10% human, then began sketching.
 He said that the rest of the team liked the designs, but were uncertain about execution.
-The transition towards Ares' human form was slow, and Wen said of the final design, "he's still a huge guy, but he's got all this armor on that allows him to do all these things."
-Like most of the Olympian gods in God of War (2005), Zeus first appeared as a floating translucent head, and was modeled on the typical representation of the god in Greek mythology.
-Cory Barlog (Game Director of God of War II) said that for God of War II, they wanted to maintain Zeus' appearance from literature, but also to add their own interpretation to the character.
+The transition towards Ares' human form was slow, and Wen said of the final design, "he's still a huge guy, but he's got all this armor on that allows him to do all these things".
+Like most of the Olympian gods in the original God of War, Zeus first appeared as a floating translucent head, and was modeled on the typical representation of the god in Greek mythology.
+God of War II's game director Cory Barlog said that for that game, they wanted to maintain Zeus' appearance from literature, but also to add their own interpretation to the character.
 Zeus' human appearance was originally designed by Charlie Wen for God of War II.
 This design was also used in God of War III, with updated graphics and the addition of an arm piece during the final fight.
 Andy Park was responsible for designing Zeus' spirit form for the final fight.
-Park produced several sketches, and imagined Zeus as a "massive tornado creature with lightning searing throughout the form."
-Park said that the ultimate goal was that "we are looking at Zeus, but it is him transformed into a big cloud of smoke."
+Park produced several sketches, and imagined Zeus as a "massive tornado creature with lightning searing throughout the form".
+Park said that the ultimate goal was that "we are looking at Zeus, but it is him transformed into a big cloud of smoke".

-Hades first appeared in God of War (2005); the original design portrayed Hades as a fiery, demonic face with horns.
+Hades first appeared in 2005's God of War; the original design portrayed Hades as a fiery, demonic face with horns.
 Statues in the game adhered to this design.
 Hades' character design was changed in God of War II, with the character now appearing in a more human-like form with spikes protruding from his body and wielding a pair of chained claws, similar to Kratos' chained blades.
-The new design featured a helmet that appeared to cover a fiery face, which in God of War III, it is eventually revealed to be very grotesque but more human-like than the original design from God of War.
+The updated design featured a helmet that appeared to cover a fiery face, which in God of War III is revealed to be very grotesque but more human-like than the original design from the first game.
 Hermes was originally designed for God of War II by Andy Park and did appear in the final cut scene of the game.
 For God of War III, Park updated the design and painting of the character.
-Park said he "wanted to create a character that was sly, cunning, and a bit comical in both appearance and personality" and he imagined he would be "much like a dancer."
+Park said he "wanted to create a character that was sly, cunning, and a bit comical in both appearance and personality" and he imagined he would be "much like a dancer".